Mary I of England: Childhood

 Mary was a precocious child.
 In July 1520, when scarcely four and a half years old, she entertained a visiting French delegation with a performance on the virginals (a type of harpsichord).
 A great part of her early education came from her mother, who consulted the Spanish humanist Juan Luis Vives for advice and commissioned him to write De Institutione Feminae Christianae, a treatise on the education of girls.
 By the age of nine, Mary could read and write Latin.
 She studied French, Spanish, music, dance, and perhaps Greek.
-Henry VIII doted on his daughter and boasted to the Venetian ambassador Sebastian Giustiniani that Mary never cried.
-Mary had a fair complexion with pale blue eyes and red or reddish-golden hair.
+Henry VIII doted on her and boasted to the Venetian ambassador Sebastian Giustinian that she never cried.
+Mary had a fair complexion with pale blue eyes and red or reddish-golden hair, traits very similar to those of her parents.
 She was ruddy-cheeked, a trait she inherited from her father.

 Despite his affection for Mary, Henry was deeply disappointed that his marriage had produced no sons.
 By the time Mary was nine years old, it was apparent that Henry and Catherine would have no more children, leaving Henry without a legitimate male heir.
 In 1525, Henry sent Mary to the border of Wales to preside, presumably in name only, over the Council of Wales and the Marches.
 She was given her own court based at Ludlow Castle and many of the royal prerogatives normally reserved for a Prince of Wales.
 Vives and others called her the Princess of Wales, although she was never technically invested with the title.
 She appears to have spent three years in the Welsh Marches, making regular visits to her father's court, before returning permanently to the home counties around London in mid-1528.

 Throughout Mary's childhood, Henry negotiated potential future marriages for her.
-When she was only two years old, Mary was promised to Francis, Dauphin of France, the infant son of King Francis I, but the contract was repudiated after three years.
-In 1522, at the age of six, she was instead contracted to marry her 22-year-old cousin Charles V, Holy Roman Emperor.
-However, Charles broke off the engagement within a few years with Henry's agreement.
+When she was two years old, Mary was promised to Francis, Dauphin of France, the infant son of King Francis I, but the contract was repudiated after three years.
+In 1522, at age six, she was contracted to marry her 22-year-old cousin Charles V, Holy Roman Emperor, but Charles broke off the engagement within a few years with Henry's agreement.
 Cardinal Wolsey, Henry's chief adviser, then resumed marriage negotiations with the French, and Henry suggested that Mary marry the French king Francis I, who was eager for an alliance with England.
-A marriage treaty was signed which provided that Mary marry either Francis I or his second son Henry, Duke of Orleans, but Wolsey secured an alliance with France without the marriage.
+A marriage treaty was signed which provided that Mary marry either Francis I or his second son Henry, Duke of Orléans, but Wolsey secured an alliance with France without the marriage.

-In 1528, Wolsey's agent Thomas Magnus discussed the idea of her marriage to her cousin James V of Scotland with the Scottish diplomat Adam Otterburn.
-According to the Venetian Mario Savorgnano, by this time Mary was developing into a pretty, well-proportioned young lady with a fine complexion.
+In 1528, Wolsey's agent Thomas Magnus discussed the idea of Mary marrying her cousin James V of Scotland with the Scottish diplomat Adam Otterburn.
+According to the Venetian Mario Savorgnano, by this time she was developing into a pretty, well-proportioned young lady with a fine complexion.